dzmanto/linux-bing-wallpaper/README.md

 Give the scripts execution permissions (chmod +x).

-Make them autostart (see the below comments for Mac OSX®, gnome-session-properties is your friend on Ubuntu).
+Make them autostart (see the below comments for Mac OSX®, gnome-session-properties is your friend on <a href="https://www.ubuntu.com/">Ubuntu</a>).

 So next time you start your machine, linux-bing-wallpaper will run once.